tringi/x32-abi-windows/README.md

 Let's call it **x86-64X32**

+## TL;DR

+A pointer-heavy code **can** be 9 % faster if built as 64-bit with 32-bit pointers, instead just simply 32-bit, and if the memory layout allows for better cache utilization and locality due to shorter pointers.
+The *64X32* program will still use more memory unless special care of allocations isn't taken.

+If the data structure doesn't lend itself to improved cache utilization there are little to no gains.

+The rule of thumb seems to be: *If the performance of your code is better when compiled as 32-bit than 64-bit, then **64X32** mode can improve it further, otherwise not so much.*

 ## Test program

 The program checks if its executable was built with **IMAGE_FILE_LARGE_ADDRESS_AWARE** flag. **Iff** the executable is **64-bit** and the flag was intentionally **cleared** (restricting the address space of the process to lowest 2 GBs (lower 31 bits)), then runs the test with **long** type (even on 64-bit Windows **long** type is 32-bit) acting as storage for the pointer (I call it **short_ptr**).
 Otherwise it runs the same test with native pointer size.